1887 Buchner Gold Coin Card Set (N284)

 |Number in Set

 When collectors think of the earliest major baseball card sets, the first set that often comes to mind is the N172 Old Judge set.
-But also printed around the same time was the 1887 N284 Buchner Gold Coin set.
+But also printed around the same time was the 1887 Buchner Gold Coin set, catalogued in the American Card Catalog as N284.

 Also notable is that many players have more than one card in the set.
 Different poses were used for players with more than one card.
 Hall of Famer Dan Brouthers, for example, has one card featuring him ready to catch a baseball and another with him holding a bat.